datopian/makeitmarkdown/design.md

 # Design Background for Make it Markdown

-## Purpose and principles
+## Purpose and Principles

-Publish great tutorials and howto docs that allow non-technical users to:

-- autonomously update and manage markdown-based sites published with Flowershow (e.g. https://lifeitself.org)
-- autonomously create and publish catalog content like https://lifeitself.org/ecosystem
+Explain to non-technical but sophisticated people how and why to use markdown-based tools to create websites, knoweldgebases, wikis, docs and more.

+Drilling down, initially the focus would be for Life Itself team.

 Principles

-- Publish the tutorials means online at a nice url (not just on github)
 - Have a single entry point for users
 - Focus on addressing immediate need and make generic as we iterate rather the other way round

-## Why (for the world)

-TODO
+  - autonomously update and manage markdown-based sites published with Flowershow (e.g. https://lifeitself.org)
+  - autonomously create and publish catalog content like https://ecosystem.lifeitself.org/

+## Outcome visioning

+A website with an extensive step-by-step tutorial like old-school nextjs.org/learn ([as it was back in 2020](https://web.archive.org/web/20200421114352/https://nextjs.org/learn/basics/create-nextjs-app)) on how to do markdown-based websites (plus knowledgebases, docs etc) including "**why** markdown-based is awesome (and what you can use it for) AND **how**.

 ## Background and Motvation: Why we want this guide to building markdown-based sites (for ourselves)